gertjaap/dlc/README.md

 ### PostgreSQL backend

 The datasource(s) that the oracle offers keys and signatures for are stored in a PostgreSQL database.
 You'll have to set the environment variable `DLC_DB_CONN_STRING` to a valid
-PostgreSQL server connection string, by typing the following in your shell: `export DLC_DB_CONN_STRING=postgres://postgres:password@localhost/database?sslmode=disable`
+PostgreSQL server connection string, by typing the following in your shell: `export DLC_DB_CONN_STRING=postgres://postgres:password@localhost/database?sslmode=disable`.
+Note that this is just an example connection string - be sure to update the username, password, hostname and database to match your database server!

 Once the connection string is set, you'll need to create a table in the PostgreSQL database you've specified, and  name it `datasources`.
 The table will need to have, at a minimum, the following fields: